Add

 • Abundant for Webflow.

-• Strong growth but more limited for Webstudio.
+• Growing fast but more limited for Webstudio.

-Average time to be operational on each tool
+Average time to become operational on each tool

-Estimated to be “autonomous on a first simple pro site”, starting from scratch and with a minimum of time each week:
+Estimate to become “autonomous on a first simple professional site,” starting from scratch and spending a minimum amount of time each week:

 Profile Webflow (approx.) Webstudio (approx.)